Resources

 Neutralizing is a two-part strategy.

 1. Remove most personal items, especially photographs.
-Too many personal effects may prevent buyers from envisioning their belongings in your home.
+Too many personal effects prevent buyers from envisioning their belongings in the space.

-2. If you love color and your house is a vivid reflection of your paint choices, you may want to repaint with a neutral color to capture a larger swatch of buyers who appreciate the move-in ready quality.
-Buyers also like neutral paint because it’s easier to see how their furniture works in the rooms.
+2. If you love color and your house is a vivid reflection of your paint choices, consider repainting with a neutral color to capture a larger swatch of buyers who appreciate the move-in-ready quality.
+People often like neutral paint colors because they can see how their furniture fits in the space more easily.

 Home Staging

-At some point during the getting-the-house-ready-to-sell process, you may consider either DIY home staging or, if your market dictates, hiring a professional stager before your open house.
+At some point during the getting-the-house-ready-to-sell process, you may consider either DIY home staging or, if your market dictates, hiring a professional stager to provide tips for staging your house to sell before the open house.

-Home staging is another tool to market and showcase your home.
-Staging lets buyers see the house fitting into their lifestyle.
-You may just need a few staging tips, but professional stagers can transform an ordinary house into an extraordinary home.
+Home staging is another tool to market and showcase the property, as it allows buyers to see the house fitting into their lifestyle.
+You may only need a few staging notes, but professionals can transform an ordinary house into an extraordinary home.
 These are some of the fixes they might suggest.

 • Rearranging furniture placement to accentuate traffic flow and spaciousness.